danmayor/mvcapp/README.md

 ## References:

 > #### Website:
-> You can read more about this project and it's maintainers on the MvcApp page at Digivance technologies: www.Digivance.com/Services/MvcApp.
+> You can read more about this project and it's maintainers on the MvcApp page at Digivance technologies: [MVC Application Framework](https://www.digivance.com/services/mvcapp).

 > #### Roadmap
 > The current road map for development of this package can be found under the [GitHub Issues Board](https://github.com/Digivance/mvcapp/milestones).
 Note that we use milestones to define major version releases and we use the issues in these milestones to lay out the functionality.

 > #### License
 > This framework is developed and released under the Lesser GNU Public Library license.
-More information can be found in the project [License file](https://github.com/Digivance/mvcapp/blob/master/LICENSE).
+More information can be found in the project [License file](https://github.com/digivance/mvcapp/blob/master/LICENSE).